-- Be in good academic and disciplinary standing. - Meet conference registration requirements such as enrollment status, class standing, group membership, or etc.. - Meet trip organizer requirements such as specific training, liability waiver, or participation in fundraising. - Sign a commitment to the KBOCC Code of Conduct. - Submit to and successfully pass drug screening must be completed prior to submitting travel request. - Complete and submit Travel Request form to the Dean of Student Services or trip organizer. - Receive permission from instructors whom classes will be missed. - Remember you are representing KBOCC. - Dress in business casual attire or as appropriate for the event. - Submit a Travel Report to the Dean of Student Services or trip organizer within 5 days of return.
+- Be in good academic and disciplinary standing. - Meet conference registration requirements such as enrollment status, class standing, group membership, etc.. - Meet trip organizer requirements such as specific training, liability waiver, or participation in fundraising. - Sign a commitment to the KBOCC Code of Conduct. - Submit to and successfully pass drug screening must be completed prior to submitting travel request. - Complete and submit the Student Travel Approval form to the Dean of Student Services or trip organizer. - Receive permission from instructors whose classes will be missed. - Represent the College . - Dress in business casual attire or as appropriate for the event. - Submit a Travel Report to the Dean of Student Services or trip organizer within 5 days of return.